 In recent years, beekeepers have been losing 25% of their hives each winter.
 According to a scientific study in 2008, bees and pollinators contribute more than €153bn annually to agriculture.
 Chemically-farmed soils, sprayed with herbicides and pesticides kill the beneficial organisms that create soil fertility and protect plants.

-Documentary Film, Percy Schmeiser, David Versus Monsanto, By Bertram Verhaag
+Documentary Film clip, Percy Schmeiser, David Versus Monsanto, By Bertram Verhaag

 The Rise of Monocultures